Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

-\begin{definition} [Square of Replacement] Consider the view of a sh-lattice knot after applying $T^{-1}$: that is, we send $x$-, $y$-, and $w$-sticks in sh-lattice back to where they were in the cubic lattice, and send the $z$-sticks in sh-lattice to line segments parallel to $\left<-1,1,0\right>$ in the cubic lattice, while keeping the same labels as in sh-lattice.
-The \textit{square of replacement} is defined to be the square formed with a particular $z$-stick as the diagonal in this view.
-When we say a stick is in the square of replacement, it means the stick intersects with the square at exactly one point. \end{definition}
+\begin{definition} [Square of Replacement] Consider the view of a sh-lattice knot after applying $T^{-1}$: that is, we send $x$-, $y$-, and $w$-sticks in sh-lattice back to where they were in the cubic lattice, and send the $z$-sticks in sh-lattice to line segments parallel to $\langle-1,1,0\rangle$ in the cubic lattice, while keeping the same labels as in sh-lattice.
+The \textit{square of replacement} is defined to be the square formed with a particular $z$-stick as the diagonal in this view, restricted to the $w$-level on which the $z$-stick sits.
+When we say a stick is in the square of replacement, it means the stick intersects with the square at exactly one point.
+We exclude the endpoints of the $z$-stick from the square of replacement. \end{definition}

-\begin{proposition} When there are three or fewer $w$-sticks and no other $z$-sticks in the square of replacement, the $z$-stick can be reduced into $x$- and $y$-sticks with the addition of at most three sticks. \end{proposition}
+\begin{proposition} Let $\mathcal P$ be any sh-lattice polygon.
+If there are three $w$-sticks and no $z$-sticks in the square of replacement of a given $z$-stick, and there are at most four sticks on the $w$-level on which the $z$-stick sits, then the $z$-stick can be replaced with $x$- and $y$-sticks, adding a net total of three sticks. \end{proposition}

 \begin{proof} Consider the figure after applying $T^{-1}$ while keeping the $x$-, $y$-, $z$-, and $w$-sticks labeled as they were.
 Also, let the top-left corner of the $z$-stick be the origin and let $l$ be the side length of the square of replacement.
 We will go through the cases for one to three sticks in the square of replacement and show the number of sticks necessary to replace the $z$-stick with $x$- and $y$-sticks does not exceed three.
+We will also ignore any $x$- or $y$-sticks in the square of replacement, which will be justified at the end of the proof.

 First, assume that we have one $w$-stick in the square.
 This is either in the upper or lower triangular portion so we can replace the $z$-stick with an $x$- and $y$-stick in the other half of the square, adding one stick.